rmscode/binary-garden/docs/general/guides/linux-conference-machine.md

-# Linux Based Video Conference Client
+# Lightweight Linux Based Conference Computer

-Much like the [Linux Based RDP Client](../guides/remmina-thin-client.md), I was recently tasked with creating a Linux based video conferencing client.
-There are [purpose-built systems](https://www.logitech.com/en-us/products/video-conferencing/room-solutions/rally-ultra-hd-conferencecam.960-001217.html) for this, but they are costly and for our particular use case, overkill.
+Much like the [Linux Based RDP Client](../guides/remmina-thin-client.md)(archived), I was recently tasked with creating a Linux based video conferencing client capable of also making remote desktop connections.

 ## Objectives

+1. Create a familiar desktop-like environment.
+2. Provide a browser for basic access to the web, web-based applications and video conferencing.
-1. Provide an easy way to initiate and join video conferences.
+3. Provide an easy way to initiate RDP sessions.
-2. Provide a simple user experience.
-3. Remain flexible enough to perform other web based tasks and make remote desktop connections.
-4. Secure the client as much as possible.
+4. Prevent end users from being able to modify the state of the system.

-## Requirements
+## Basic Requirements

-- Small form factor PC similar to an Intel NUC.<br>
+- Small form factor PC like an Intel NUC or equivalent
 - Debian based Linux distro.
 We used [DietPi](../../software/operating-systems/linux/dietpi.md) because it is lightweight and easy to use.
-- A quality webcam
-- X.Org display server
+- Webcam with microphone
-- Openbox, a lightweight window manager for Linux
+- Window manager (Openbox)
+- Web Browser (Chromium)
+- App launcher/taskbar (tint2)
+- Remote desktop client (Remmina with RDP plugin)

+Additionally, we also be installing:

-- Nitrogen, a background browser for X
+- Nitrogen, a background/wallpaper utility for X
-- ALSA, a sound system for Linux
-- FFmpeg, a multimedia framework for Linux
-- Cairo Dock, a lightweight dock for Linux for launching apps
-- Chromium for web browsing and the installation of Teams PWA
-- Remmina, a free and open-source remote desktop client for Linux
 - LXDE desktop environment for icon/UI support in certain apps
+- PulseAudio

 ## Initial Setup